-There Are 24 reiki symbols in total (scroll down for a complete list) and the 5 most important are:
+There are 24 reiki symbols in total (scroll down for a complete list) and the 5 most powerful are:

 - Cho ku rei: The power symbol.